 Sounds like there will be a great PS6 remake down the line.

-Im playing on quality mode on pro and aside from when it’s raining at night in town or I’m going through a river the frame rate has been pretty solid.
-It’s also a steady 30fps with no frame pacing issues.
-Also if you press the left stick to group an item it puts every item that’s similar into a group in your inventory.
+Also for anyone wondering. if you press the left stick to group an item it puts every item that’s similar into a group in your inventory.
 It’s basically one slot that you can then click on and scroll up and down its content.
 It’s good for sorting out posters and books.
+Despite what the review said it makes the inventory much more manageable.

 I’m loving the game so far.